Purpose

 - "method": "createpaymenttransaction"

-- , "reservationref": rcmReservationRef //the reservationref field that is returned from the booking API method
+- , "reservationref": "rcmReservationRef" //the reservationref field that is returned from the booking API method

 - , "paymentgatewaytype": "VOSTROPAY"

-- , "transactiontype": "cardregistration"
+- , "transactiontype": "cardregistration" //either "cardregistration" or "payment"

-- , "payscenario": "1" //1=card registration taken at the time of booking, 2=card registration when quotation converted to booking, 3=card registration at any other time
+- , "payscenario": "1" //1=at the time of making the booking, 2=when a quotation is converted to booking, 3=at any other time after the initial booking

 - , "paysource": "your payment source here" //descriptive text for the source of this card registration, e.g. your website

-- , "emailoption": "1" //0=no email, 1=default behaviour, 2=always send - if card registration is successful then the confirmation email will be sent to the customer
+- , "emailoption": "1" //0=no email, 1=default behaviour, 2=always send - if transaction is successful then the confirmation email will be sent to the customer

 - });